 More cooking videos please, boys!
 Show us what we don’t know we want!

 A Week In My Life | Sam Carr

 A weekly vlog gives a unique perspective on a person’s life and Sam Carr has used the format to show us his action-packed week.
-Monday is him seeing a screening of Love, Simon (incredibly jealous) with a Pixie Lott cameo, which is always appreciated.
+We see him attend a screening of Love, Simon (incredibly jealous) with a Pixie Lott cameo, which is always appreciated.
 Sam going through his old stuff hits our nostalgia bone in the right way with the toys from Toy Story making a big impression.
-A lot of Cookie Crisp was eaten – a great choice there, Sam.
-As this video went on, you can see his confidence grow with filming in this format, really hitting his stride in the second half of the week.
+And a lot of Cookie Crisp was eaten – a great choice there, Sam.
+As the video goes on, you can see his confidence with filming in this format growing, and he really hits his stride in the second half of the week.

-We look forward to you making this a regular thing on your channel!
+We look forward to Sam making this a regular thing on his channel!

-Iona Mac gives us a wonderfully stripped back and heartfelt song that shows off her great vocals.
-The performance on camera is simplistic, yet effective, harkening back to a bygone era without fancy production.
-Just a girl and her vocal chords killing it!
+Iona Mac gives us a wonderfully stripped-back and heartfelt song that shows off her great vocals.
+The performance on camera is straightforward but effective, harkening back to a bygone era without fancy production – just a girl and her vocal chords killing it!

 Elisa Spigariol gives us the rundown on the weirdest Italian translations of world-famous films.
-Honestly, some of these are ridiculous; The Sound of Music, Citizen Kane, Moonrise Kingdom and so many more are not called by their English title in foreign territories.
 Watching Elisa try to wrap her brain around some of the decisions that were made makes this video worth your time.

 Cathal Murray has shared his March favourites with us and they’re bloody wonderful!
-The journal really scratches an itch for all you stationary and organisation nerds out there, and it looks like Tetris is making a comeback!
-Above all is a specific music choice, with Frank Ocean (a god amongst mortals) having done a cover of the classic Moon River.
+The journal really scratches an itch for all you stationery and organisation nerds out there, and it looks like Tetris is making a comeback!
+We also appreciated one specific music choice, with Frank Ocean (a god amongst mortals) having done a cover of the classic Moon River.
 It quite rightly deserves a place on this list.